wren-lang/wren/doc/site/syntax.markdown

 one lump.
 If you're one of those folks, here you go:

     :::dart
-    break class else false for foreign if import in is new null return static super this true var while
+    break class else false for foreign if import in is null return static super this true var while

 ## Identifiers